Back to all blogs

 Decoding the Key Thyroid Markers

 When you receive a lab report, you will usually see several different acronyms.
-Understanding what each one represents is the key to interpreting the results correctly.
+Understanding what each one represents is the key to accurate thyroid function test interpretation.

 TSH (Thyroid Stimulating Hormone)